Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Related Work

 \section{Related Work}

-The concept of building macro-actions to improve planning efficiency is not new. \citet{dawson1977role} considered two-action macros and analyzed domain structure to remove macros that were invalid or that had no effect. \poscite{korf1985macro} Macro Problem Solver investigated how to learn macros in problems with decomposable operators and serializable subgoals. \citet{botea2005macro} introduced a method for automatically learning macros, which subsequently ranked and filtered them by usefulness. \citet{newton2007learning} studied using genetic algorithms to maximize macro-action ``fitness" without relying on assumptions about the planner or domain.
-In each case, the learned macros were found to help with subsequent planning tasks; however, none of these methods explicitly considered the unique challenges of black-box planning.
+The concept of building macro-actions to improve planning efficiency is not new. \textcite{dawson1977role} considered two-action macros and analyzed domain structure to remove macros that were invalid or that had no effect. \poscite{korf1985macro} Macro Problem Solver investigated how to learn macros in problems with decomposable operators and serializable subgoals.
+Macro-FF \cite{botea2005macro} and MUM \cite{chrpa2014mum} learned macros from training problem instances and later used them to improve the planning efficiency of testing instances.
+The macros we discover in Sections \ref{sec:macro-learning} and \ref{sec:experiments} can similarly be reused across problem instances; however, our macro discovery procedure requires neither goal information nor training instances.
+Our method is perhaps most similar to MARVIN \cite{coles2007marvin}, which used macros to escape plateaus during heuristic search, and CAP \cite{asai2015solving}, which decomposed planning problems into subgoals and then found macros to achieve those subgoals.
+In all of the prior approaches, the learned macros were found to be beneficial for planning, but they also required an explicit model of the domain.
+Our method is more general than these methods, as it is designed to handle the unique challenges of black-box planning without an explicit model.

-\citet{lipovetzky2012width} introduced Iterated Width (IW) search, a ``blind'' planner compatible with simulators, and \citet{lipovetzky2015classical} subsequently applied it to planning in Atari video game simulators without known goal states.
-This work led to the goal-informed Best-First Width Search (BFWS) \cite{lipovetzky2017best}, which we include in our experimental evaluation. \citet{jinnai2017learning} formalized black-box planning and described a method for pruning primitive actions and short macros to avoid generating duplicate states; however their approach did not incorporate goal information.
+\textcite{lipovetzky2012width} introduced Iterated Width (IW) search, a ``blind'' planner compatible with black-box simulators, and \textcite{lipovetzky2015classical} subsequently applied it to planning in Atari video game simulators without known goal states.
+This work led to the goal-informed Best-First Width Search (BFWS) \cite{lipovetzky2017best,frances2017purely}, which we include in our experimental evaluation. \textcite{jinnai2017learning} formalized black-box planning and described a method for pruning primitive actions and short macros to avoid generating duplicate states; however their approach did not incorporate goal information.

-There has also been work on domain-independent approaches to learning planning heuristics, outside the context of learning macros. \citet{virseda2013learning} showed how to automatically learn a weighted combination of existing heuristics to improve planner robustness. \citet{gomoluch2017towards} trained heuristic functions on known solutions for representative problems, and showed that their heuristics generalized to held-out test problems for a small set of domains. \citet{shen2019learning} recently learned domain-independent heuristics from scratch that outperformed existing baseline heuristics.